Bradley Stephens: Early career

 In 1989, Stephens became a Rosemont village trustee, an elected position.
 He would continue to hold this position for 18 years, until he was appointed mayor in 2007.

 Stephens also served as Leyden Township supervisor, an elected position.
-He would hold this position, before resigning from it in 2013.
+He would hold this position until 2013.
+Stephen's opted to run for reelection in 2012 and was succeeded in 2013 by Joseph Ponzio.

 Stephens has served as the Leyden Township Republican Party committeeperson, an elected party position.
 He has won election to this position every four years since 2006 by a vote of those participating in the Republican primaries.

 Rosemont village presidency (2007–present)

 Stephens was appointed village president of Rosemont by the Village of Rosemont Board of Trustees on May 1, 2007, two weeks after his father, Donald Stephens, died in office.
-He was sworn-in on May 6.
-He was elected to a full term in 2009, and has been reelected as village president in 2013, 2017, and 2021.
+He was sworn in on May 6.
+He was elected to a full term in 2009 with 91% of the vote, and has been reelected as village president in 2013, 2017, and 2021.

 While mayor, he has continued to serve as the Leyden Township Republican Party committeeperson.
 He also, until 2013, continued to serve as Leyden Township supervisor.

-Stepens earns a $260,000 salary as mayor, making him one of the highest-paid mayors.
+Stephens earns a $260,000 salary as mayor, making him one of the highest-paid mayors.

 Stephens was a member of the Pace board of directors.

 Among the major developments that came to the village during Stephens' tenure was the Fashion Outlets of Chicago, which opened in 2013.